marcjal/green-payments/README.md

 If you don't have installed elixir and phoenix.
 Follow the next links to see how to proceed: [elixir](elixir.md) & [phoenix](phoenix.md)

+For those that used asdf I added the .tool-versions file with a pre-defined elixir version to use.

 To start your Phoenix server: